A Nebraska Aviation Museum

 - Internet Presence - Due to the rapidly changing technology and also the way the public now gathers information over Internet sources, a great deal of attention should be paid to establishing a full web presence that would allow visitors to gain access to aviation records and histories.

-- Other – Considering either location at Innovation Campus or Air Park, perhaps a small aviation-themed coffee shop/deli to provide limited food/beverage operations could be built within.
+- Other – Considering a location at Air Park, perhaps a small aviation-themed coffee shop/deli to provide limited food/beverage operations could be built within the museum.
 The point here would be to attract visitors considering the currently limited availability of either in both spots.
 Such an operation could enhance museum revenue but also create a “meeting place” focal point that would enhance museum visibility.

 As shown, preservation and archival records of such an institution should be a primary goal as without them an effective public presentation simply can't exist.